Zeioth/vim-doxygen/README.md

 * Record a cool video.

 ## Bugs
-* Clone only if the destiny directory doesn't exist already.
-This will save useless requests to github.
-* After cloning, we should delete the .git directory and similar, to avoid problems.
+* After cloning, we should delete the .git directory and similar, to avoid potential problems.
 * The bootstrap version seems outdated.
 We should distribute a default doxyfile for now.

 ## Improvements